Foodland (South Australia)

-IGA Foodland is an Australian supermarket chain with 96 locations, primarily in South Australia, but also in the Northern Territory and New South Wales.
-The stores are independently owned and operated, although several operators own multiple stores, the majority of stores are owned by Metcash, the owners of national supermarket chain IGA.
+Foodland is an Australian supermarket chain in South Australia, founded in 1962.

+Foodland has established itself as an well-known brand in the South Australian retail sector and directly employs over 7,000 staff and indirectly more than 1,500 South Australian staff.
+There were 96 stores covering South Australia and Broken Hill in 2023.

+The stores are mostly operated by individuals and the stores reflect the owners and locations.
+The majority owner is Metcash.

-History (Foodland)
+History

-The Hoeper family established a grocery store in 1871, at glenelg South in Adelaide.
+The Hoeper family established a grocery store in 1871, at Glenelg South in Adelaide.
 In 1962, it became the first store to be branded Foodland.
 It has been expanded and modified over the years to become a small shopping centre, and is now run by Romeo's Retail Group.

-Some larger stores were called Foodland SupaFresh, until Foodland decided to stop using the SupaFresh name.

 In 2005, the Foodland brand name was bought by Metcash-owned IGA.
 The stores are independently owned and reflect their individual owners and locations.

 In April 2014, Con Sciacca was appointed Foodland CEO, having previously held several positions at Metcash.
-In July 2020, Foodland's previous CEO, Con Sciacca, will hand over to Franklin Dos Santos the new CEO role.
+In July 2020, Franklin Dos Santos took over as CEO.